carbon-language/carbon-lang/clang-tools-extra/docs/pp-trace.rst

 :program:`pp-trace` is a standalone tool that traces preprocessor activity.
 It's also used as a test of Clang's PPCallbacks interface.
-It runs a given source file through the Clang preprocessor, displaying selected information from callback functions overidden in a `PPCallbacks <http://clang.llvm.org/doxygen/classclang_1_1PPCallbacks.html>`_ derivation.
+It runs a given source file through the Clang preprocessor, displaying selected information from callback functions overridden in a `PPCallbacks <http://clang.llvm.org/doxygen/classclang_1_1PPCallbacks.html>`_ derivation.
 The output is in a high-level YAML format, described in :ref:`OutputFormat`.